pqle/pqle.github.io/_pages/about.md

 Hi there!
 Thanks for checking out my website.

-<form action="https://1drv.ms/w/c/2abc7184ed65f8c5/EVTFz5CeVO5KlgfDZStsYeABnUNy6sOH0rwAFrVKHohAkQ?e=wuRANp" method="get" target="_blank"><button type="submit">Click here to access my CV in a new tab.</button></form></br>
+<form action="https://1drv.ms/w/c/2abc7184ed65f8c5/EVTFz5CeVO5KlgfDZStsYeABnUNy6sOH0rwAFrVKHohAkQ?e=wuRANp" method="get" target="_blank"><button type="submit">Click here to access my CV in a new tab.</button></form>

-I am a 6th-year Ph.D.
-Candidate in Psychology at The Ohio State University.
-In 2017, I received a B.A. in Psychology and Interdisciplinary Social Sciences (International Studies) from SUNY Buffalo.

 I am interested in the psychology of how people motivate themselves and others to obtain valued long-term goals.
 My research examines how people modulate the range of concerns and possibilities that they account for in goal pursuit, and how this process impacts motivation.
 Through research, I aim to provide actionable recommendations for leaders to enhance motivation and performance.

+I am currently a 6th-year Ph.D.
+Candidate in Psychology at The Ohio State University, working with Drs.
+Kentaro Fujita and Lisa Libby.
+In 2017, I received a B.A. in Psychology and Interdisciplinary Social Sciences (International Studies) from SUNY Buffalo.

 **SITE UNDER CONSTRUCTION**